samarabbas/temporal-documentation-legacy/docs/07_goclient/13_workflow_testing.md

-To run unit tests, we first define a "test suite" struct that absorbs both the basic suite functionality from [testify](https://godoc.org/github.com/stretchr/testify/suite) via `suite.Suite` and the suite functionality from the Temporal test framework via `workflow.WorkflowTestSuite`.
+To run unit tests, we first define a "test suite" struct that absorbs both the basic suite functionality from [testify](https://godoc.org/github.com/stretchr/testify/suite) via `suite.Suite` and the suite functionality from the Temporal test framework via `testsuite.WorkflowTestSuite`.
 Because every test in this test suite will test our workflow, we add a property to our struct to hold an instance of the test environment.
 This allows us to initialize the test environment in a setup method.
 For testing workflows, we use a `testsuite.TestWorkflowEnvironment`.